 Do you want unique tips on the theory, principles and practice of Aikido?

-The way of Aikido allows you to work on all three of these methods of training at the same time.
+Aikido allows you to work on all three of these methods of training at the same time.
 Some of the most important principles are listed below and these will lead you to many more.

 AI is the shortest known way of saying equal Love for all without discrimination as to race, creed, colour or form.

-KI is the Cosmic Power that flows out from the centre of the Universe and returns back to the centre.
-In our daily lives - If we live using positive Ki we become vibrant energetic beings filled with courage.
+KI is the Cosmic Power that flows out from the centre of the universe and returns back to the centre.
+In our daily lives, If we live using positive Ki we become vibrant energetic beings filled with courage.
 If we live using negative Ki we become weak and retiring.
 Achieved through breath control, relaxation and mental extension...
 Chi, Prana, Magnetism etc.

 KOKYU is the way you move your body and mental extension of energy.
 If you have control of your breathing, remain calm and have strong positive Ki, you are able to move your attacker correctly.

 HANMI is the posture used to face your opponent from which you are able to move quickly to evade any attack.
 With one foot a half step ahead of the other we have a strong stance and with mind on our Hara (One-point) we are prepared for all attacks.